lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 to hardware with limited nearest neighbours connectivity was also derived using a diagrammatic approach @Maslov2023.

-Just as in unitary synthesis, circuit decompositions more efficient than the general analytical expressions can be obtained case-by-case using search and optimisation.
-The pendant to the provably optimal decompositions of unitaries obtained through brute force search @Amy2013 also exists for Clifford circuits
+Just as in unitary synthesis, circuit decompositions of Clifford operations more efficient than the general analytical expressions can be obtained case-by-case using search and optimisation.
+The pendant to the provably optimal decompositions of unitaries obtained through brute force search @Amy2013 also exists for Clifford circuits @Kliuchnikov2013.
-@Kliuchnikov2013.
 Due to the more efficient representation and smaller search space, all optimal Clifford circuits could be found up to 6 qubits.
-Using modern SAT solvers, optimal Clifford synthesis has recently been pushed much further, with known optimal circuits beyond 20 qubits @Peham2023 @Schneider2023.
+Using modern SAT solvers, optimal Clifford synthesis has recently been pushed much further, with known optimal circuits beyond 20 qubits
+@Peham2023 @Schneider2023.

 Heuristic optimisation approaches have also been shown to be effective on Clifford optimisation @Bravyi_2021 @Fagan2018 and scale to larger systems.
 For